• Skip to main content

 This gallery has a long and illustrious reputation in Old Colorado City, but also offers something for those looking for a unique, affordable hand-made gift for their loved ones.
 It truly is the best of both worlds, not to miss on your walking tour of the old city or during the next Art Walk.

-Colorado Springs may not yet be world-renowned for its art scene, but that is rapidly changing with both the emergence of new galleries as well as the continued service of the old-timers who helped to establish a love for the arts in the region.
+Colorado Springs may not yet be world-renowned for its art scene, but that is changing with both the emergence of new galleries as well as the continued service of those who helped to establish a love for the arts in the region.

 There are so many ways to explore Colorado Springs’ unique dedication to art and self-expression.
 There is sure to be one in town that’s the right fit for you.
 Add one of these offbeat attractions to your Colorado Springs itinerary as well.